Kiuwan logo

 Code Injection

 Attackers inject malicious code into applications and systems by exploiting vulnerabilities resulting from bad coding practices, including logic flaws.
 One example is a developer failing to add input validation to a text field on a web form.
-Once malware gets inside the application, it could spread to other sensitive organizational areas, leading to issues like data breaches.
+Once malware gains access to the application, it can spread to other sensitive organizational areas, potentially leading to issues such as data breaches.

 Buffer Overflow

-Buffers are sequential sections of memory containing information like character strings or arrays.
-Attackers try to write outside the bounds of the allocated memory, leading to data corruption, a crashed program, or the execution of malicious code.
+Buffers are sequential sections of memory that contain information, such as character strings or arrays.
+Attackers attempt to write outside the bounds of the allocated memory, resulting in data corruption, a crashed program, or the execution of malicious code.

 Weak or Flawed Encryption

-Encryption processes protect data from being accessed by unauthorized parties.
+Encryption processes protect data from unauthorized access.
 Poor key management can lead to data breaches.
 For example, if you use hard-coded keys in your software, a hacker could compromise them to tamper with sensitive information.

 Access Control Misconfiguration